 Lights, camera, hack-tion.
 What happens when Hollywood-giant Sony Pictures falls prey to cybercriminals?
 Here’s the whole nail-biting narrative.

 In total, the hackers would steal terabytes of Sony data, duplicating their files and then deleting the original copies from the server.
-To our knowledge, no one at Sony was aware of the attack until the morning of Monday, November 24th when employees came into work to find a rather threatening image (seen below, from Reddit) upon their screens.
+To the public’s knowledge, no one at Sony was aware of the attack until the morning of Monday, November 24th when employees came into work to find a rather threatening image (seen below, from Reddit) upon their screens.

 Ominous, isn’t it?

 In the weeks following the cyber-attack, Sony executives were practically held hostage by the hackers, who systematically released films, salary information, and more to various news sites and file-sharing platforms.
 According to reporting by The Next Web, among the movies stolen were the new “Annie” film, “Fury” starring Brad Pitt, “Mr. Turner,” “Still Alice,” and “To Write Love on Her Arms.”

 All five have now been illegally downloaded thousands of times.